NonNavi/Vertex-Render-For-Godot-4/README.md

  Check your Debugger log, and check for any shader global related errors or warnings, if that is the case, reload your project.<br>
  If your error is not related to missing shder globals, consider reporting it [here](https://github.com/NonNavi/Vertex-Render-For-Godot-4/issues).
  - ### All lights are missing at runtime
- Lights should be part of the "Light" group, otherwise they wont be taken into account, *vertex_renderer.gd* should intercept new nodes and add them to the Light group, when the
+ Lights should be part of the "Light" group, otherwise they wont be taken into account, *vertex_renderer.gd* should intercept new nodes and add them to the Light group, when the you run your project *vertex_renderer.gd* will scan for all nodes inside the scene and add them to the group, however this only happens when *update_nodes_group* is called refer to [Changing Scenes](https://github.com/NonNavi/Vertex-Render-For-Godot-4?tab=readme-ov-file#changing-scenes) for more information on that.

  - ### New lights are not updating